School of Alexandria

 The Catechetical School of Alexandria was a school of Christian theologians and bishops and deacons in Alexandria.
 The teachers and students of the school (also known as the Didascalium) were influential in many of the early theological controversies of the Christian church.
 It was one of the two major centers of the study of biblical exegesis and theology during Late Antiquity, the other being the School of Antioch.

 According to Jerome the Alexandrian school was founded by John Mark the Apostle.
 The earliest recorded dean was supposedly Athenagoras (176).
 He was succeeded by Pantaenus 181, who was succeeded as head of the school by his student Clement of Alexandria in 190.

 Other notable theologians with a connection to the school include Origen, Gregory Thaumaturgus, Heraclas, Dionysius "the Great", and Didymus the Blind.
 Others, including Jerome and Basil, made trips to the school to interact with the scholars there.

 Continuity with the ancient school is claimed by the Coptic Theological Seminary, Cairo.

 Beginning

 The Catechetical School of Alexandria is the oldest catechetical school in the world.
 Jerome records that the Christian School of Alexandria was founded by St. Mark himself and the first manager appointed by Saint Mark was Saint Justus, who later became the sixth bishop of Alexandria.
-There is another opinion that the school was founded mid-second century, around 190 A.D.
+There is another opinion that the school was founded mid-second century, around 190 AD.

 Under the leadership of the scholar Pantaenus, the school of Alexandria became an important institution of religious learning, where students were taught by scholars such as Athenagoras, Clement, Didymus, and the great Origen, who was considered the father of theology and who was also active in the field of commentary and comparative Biblical studies.
 Many scholars, such as Jerome, visited the school of Alexandria to exchange ideas and to communicate directly with its scholars.